tillgr/trampolin/README.md

 Also make sure that the raw data is located in individual folders in `Sprungdaten Innotramp/` and both the Rohdaten and the Sprungzuordnung have corresponding names.

 ## Models
+We tested 7 different machine learning algorithms to determine the best.
+- Convolutional Neural Network  (CNN)
+- Deep Feed Forward Neural Network  (DFF)
+- k-nearest Neighbours  (KNN)
+- Support Vector Classifier (SVC)
+- Gradient Boosting Classifier  (GBC)
+- Stochastic Gradient Descent   (SGD)
+- Gaussian Naive Bayes  (GNB)

+We will not explain here in detail what each of them does.

+Important to know is, that we achieved the best results for with_preprocessed data with the CNN, and the best result for without_preprocessed data with the DFF.

+### How to train the models for predictions
+The easiest way to train the models is to run the `make_models.py` script.
+This will prompt you to enter, whether you want to train the DFF (used for predicting data without preprocessed), or CNN (used for preprocessed data).
+You can also train both.<br>
+Please make sure that all the needed data was created before.
+For that see [How to create data](#how-to-create-data).<br>
+Each of the options will trigger the training of the models which can take some time.
+It uses the best parameter we could determine using our trainings data.

+If you want to change the parameters, this can be done via calling the functions in `neural_networks.py`.

 ## Predictions
+To make predictions using our models you can call `make_prediction.py`.<br>
+The prediction will be made on data, that is in `Prediction data/`.

+When you made sure that the data is there, you can then run the `make_predictions.py` script.
+You then need to enter, whether or not the data contains preprocessed data, as we use different models for predicting those.
+The process should then start and should'nt take too long.

+### Steps for predictions
+We can't just predict on the raw data that will be delivered.
+We will now show which steps we take in order to make predictions.

+1. Detect start of each jump
+2. Give unique ID to each jump
+3. Apply percentage preprocessing to the data
+4. Predict on the data using the correct model

 ## Plots